Funding Your Education

 Details: Does not have to be repaid.
 Available only to undergraduates

-Award Amounts: Up to $5,730.
+Award Amounts: Up to $5,775 per academic year.
 Total amount not to exceed the equivalent of six years of funding.

-Details: Loan must be repaid with interest.
-The interest rate for new loans made on or after July 1, 2014, and before July 1, 2015 is 4.66% (undergraduates) and 6.21% (graduate or professional students).
-For undergraduate and graduate students; borrower is responsible for all interest; student must be enrolled at least half-time; financial need is not required
+Unsubsidized Loans: Loan must be repaid with interest.
+For undergraduate and graduate students; borrower is responsible for all interest; student must be enrolled at least half-time; financial need is not required.
+Award Amounts: $5,500–$20,500 (less any subsidized amount received for the same period), depending on grade level and dependency status.

 For Additional information, see the Financial Services Page